arcynicoletong/G1MotorPHPayrollSystem/MotorPHPayrollSystem/README.md

 ## Project Plan

-The team have had many challenges in aligning their schedules and learning paces together, but remained as one to meet the MotorPH's project deadline.
-Below is the latest project plan of the team, updated as of March 05, 2022.
+The team has had many challenges in aligning their schedules and learning paces together, but remained as one to meet the MotorPH's project deadline.
+Below is the latest project plan of the team, updated as of March 22, 2026.

 Project Plan link: https://docs.google.com/spreadsheets/d/1Lux9k8_aYuvp0zqG6S2VvVciuUxU-RZNWELsfzmeJYs/edit?usp=drive_link